-What can you do with a certificate or degree in biomanufacturing?
+What can you do with a certificate or degree in biomanufacturing from Laney College?

 Biomanufacturing is a term that refers to the production, isolation and purification of medicines made by pharmaceutical companies.
+It also includes any manufacturing that uses cells to make the product, like food companies making artificial meat.
 This is an exciting and expanding new field.
 The Bay Area is the world’s leader in biomanufacturing.

 The Biomanufacturing Program provides students with the necessary training in the basic skills of biology, biomanufacturing, chemistry and math, as well as an introduction to biomanufacturing careers to enter the workforce.
-Two Certificates and a new Associates of Science degree are offered.
+Two certificates and an Associates of Science degree are offered.
 Each certificate/degree prepares the student to work as an entry-level technician and other positions in the manufacturing component of the biotech/pharmaceutical industry.
 Please see the descriptions of the different programs on the Biomanufacturing Degrees page.

 There is a demand for workers with the skills gained in the Laney Biomanufacturing Program.
 In addition, biotech companies will frequently pay for the continuing instruction of students as they progress toward bachelor’s and graduate degrees.